dankelley/nota/README.md

 **Version history**

+* 0.8.11: default pager to 'none'.
+(I was seeing problems in macos.
+Perhaps the arguments to 'less' have changed.)

 * 0.8.10: add -p argument (for piping output of single notes)

 * 0.8.9: only show hints if --hints arg is given